The Care and Feeding of the AR/M16 Platform Rifles

 Dull metal Vietnam era

 Black plastic Early improved USGI.
-Used now in 20 rd mags.
+Used now in 20 rd magaziens.

 Green plastic Current USGI follower through 2010

 Gray Plastic MagPul Gen III anti-tilt follower.
-Considered by most to be the best follower available
+Considered by most to be the best follower available.
+Currently available in several colors.

 Tan plastic Latest US military anti-tilt.
 Considered by many inferior to the MagPul.
 For some strange reason they moved the bullet shaped hump to the opposite side from other followers thus screwing up the "touch" of most magazines